mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 It means, if you are really merging with your activities, you don’t know what you are doing.
 Your activities are very clear, you know pretty well what you are doing, but right in the middle of the *process* of the activities, you don’t know; observation doesn’t work.
 But it’s very clear.

 Just like sleep.
 When you sleep like a rock, you don’t know, you don’t perceive what’s going on.
 But sleep exists, very clearly.
 And also your human body observes very clearly, but your perception doesn’t accept the observation, so [relation] doesn’t work.
 You cannot contemplate [it], but sleep is constantly going.
 Your human body, your human mind, exactly participates in sleep.
 At that time, there is no sleep.
 That’s why here it says that no detachment – but literally he said no *jumping-around-ness* or no *livingness* – is no attainment of observation.
 Because you don’t know.
 But sleep is there, very clearly.

 So, no observation.
 This is just like zazen; *samatha*.
 If you do it exactly, you experience tranquility.
 But the real pure sense of tranquility is *you don’t know*.
 All you have to do is constantly abide firmly in zazen; that’s it.
-That is called tranquility or quiescence, if you want to put a name on it.
+That is called *tranquility* or *quiescence*, if you want to put a name on it.
 But actually, you don’t know.
 No observations, no contemplation there.

-#### part 2 5:40

 And also he says,

 > If there is no body, there can be no attainment of practice, teaching, or observation of the body’s impurity.

-It means no bodies.
+[Detachment means] “no body”.
 If you see sleep as a result, as an idea, you are caught by the idea of sleep.
 But if you participate exactly as one with the function or process of sleep, there is no sleep.
 If so, there is no object.
 If there is no object, there is no subject either, because subject doesn’t make sense.
 Do you understand?
 According to a sentence: subject, verb, and object.
 If you see the object as an idea, you are constantly caught by the object.
 But if you participate in the object exactly, there is no object.
 No sense of sleep, because you are exactly one, so no object.
 If there is no object, there is no reason why we should have a subject, so no subject.
 That’s why it says “no body” here.

 So if you do zazen, exactly no zazen.
-If there is no zazen, then no observations, because no bodies; I don’t have a body.
+If there is no zazen, then no observations, because I don’t have a body.
 That’s why it says here that no body is no attainment of practice.
 There is no space to say “I am practicing”.
 Also, no attainment of teaching and no attainment of observations.
 Nothing to say.
 So constantly all you have to do is to abide firmly in zazen.
 That’s it.
 That’s all we have to do.

 But we always make an effort to do zazen in terms of a result.
 We want to always see the result of what we have done.
 At that time, you forget the process of doing zazen, or participating in zazen.
 First of all, you have to participate in zazen; that is most important.
 And *then* you can see the result.
 But we don’t do it that way in everyday life.